Thank you for landing here!

 How do I pay for the cookies?

-You will pay online using one of the payment methods, and then pick up the cookies on the Thursday date shown.
+You will pay online using one of the payment methods.

 Are your cookies gluten-free?